 Surgeries can run for up to seven hours, with interaction taking place between patients and the professionals in charge of a procedure all the time.

-Glioblastoma multiforme is this deadly because surgeons find it difficult to completely get rid of malignant cells.
-The tumors have the shape of tentacles without clearly-defined edges.
+Glioblastoma multiforme is deadly because surgeons find it difficult to completely get rid of malignant cells.
+The tumors have the shape of tentacles without clearly defined edges.